Mary-Kate And Ashley Olson Make Rare Public Appearance And Actually Smile During CFDA Award Acceptance Speech

 Mary-Kate and Ashley Olson made a rare public appearance at the Council of Fashion Designers of America Awards last night.

-According to USA Today, the highly-private twin sisters attended the CFDA Awards, where they were nominated for two awards.
+According to USA Today, the highly private twin sisters attended the CFDA Awards, where they were nominated for two awards.
 The first award was for “Womenswear Designer of the Year” and the second was for “Accessory Designer of the Year” for their high-end womenswear and accessories label, The Row.

 Luckily, the 31-year-olds didn’t leave the awards empty handed, having earned the award for “Accessories Designer of the Year.”
 During their acceptance speech, the twins both spoke, which is a rare occurrence for them these days.
 They even cracked a rare smile during the speech.
 And while accepting the award, they also appeared to make a political statement during their brief statement.